Create a professional CV now!

 Languages

-1. Frame your staff nurse CV with a personal statement
+1. Frame your nurse CV template with a personal statement

-The patients you deal with on a day-to-day basis aren’t necessarily having the best day ever when you meet them.
-The way you introduce yourself—the first impression you make—can set the tone for the remainder of your interactions.
+Interacting with patients daily means encountering individuals who may not be having the best day.
+How you introduce yourself—the first impression you make—can set the tone for the remainder of your interactions.

-It’s similar when it comes to your nursing CV personal statement: your reader is in a rush and may not be their best, most generous self when they pick up your application.
-So make a good first impression with a nurse CV personal statement that does just three things but does them well.
+It’s similar when it comes to your nursing CV personal statement (or a CV summary): your reader is in a rush and may not be their best, most generous self when they pick up your application.
+So make a good first impression with a nurse CV personal statement that does 3 significant things:

-A nursing CV personal statement is only 3–4 sentences and 50–150 words long but you’ll be writing a new one for every new job application you submit, so it’s worth streamlining the writing process.
-Use the following prompts as a kind of nursing CV template for your personal statement.
+A personal statement for a nurse CV is only 3–4 sentences and 50–150 words long, but you’ll be writing a new one for every new job application you submit, so it’s worth streamlining the writing process.
+Use the following prompts as a kind of nursing CV template for your personal statement:

 It’s becoming increasingly likely that your application will be processed by an Applicant Tracking System (ATS) before a recruiter even lays eyes on it.
-Make sure you get past its algorithms by mentioning the employer by name (as it appears in the job avert) as well as the name of the position.
+Make sure you get past its algorithms by mentioning the employer by name (as it appears in the job advert) as well as the specific position.

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.

-2. Detail your work history the right way in your nursing CV
+2. Detail your nursing career in your nurse CV

-No matter if you’re a fresh graduate or veteran nurse, you remember how steep the on-the-job learning curve is in nursing.
-Experience is extremely important in nursing—education and classroom training are just there to set you up for all that you’ll learn in a real, bustling and at times chaotic setting.
+Whether you’re a fresh graduate or a seasoned nurse, the steep learning curve of on-the-job experiences remains a vivid memory.
+Experience is extremely important in nursing—education and classroom training are just there to set you up for all you’ll learn in a real, bustling, and sometimes chaotic setting.

-So make sure you capture all that experience in your nurse CV.
-Stick with a chronological format, which means detailing your work history in reverse-chronological order.
+Make sure you capture all that experience in your nurse CV.
+Stick to the chronological format, which means detailing your work history in reverse chronological order.
 This is what recruiters expect to see and what ATSs are set up to filter most accurately.

 Organise your work history by generating a subheading for each position using this nursing CV template: